evancpark-png/Walking-Table/walking-table/docs/index.md

 ## January 6th

 Today I changed the Fusion360 file to add the flanged bearings into the file.
 While looking at the file and De Carpentier's design again, I realized that what I called the linkage diameter (the diameter of the rounded parts of the linkages) had to be a specific number just like every other part of the linkage.
 This is important because the touch points of the leg changes based on how thick the diameter is.

+## January 8th

+Today I changed the spacers so that I made sure they wouldn't interfere with the linkages.
+During this process, I realized that my parametric design is broken and I am unable to change the scale of the table correctly.
+This is not something that I will wory about at the moment because it is the scale that I want at this moment.
+I will come back to this at the end of the project.